 In the event that the President resigns from office or is unable to perform the duties of the President, the Executive Vice President shall assume the duties of the said office.
 In such case, the VP Internal Operations may, if he or she so chooses, assume the position of the Executive Vice President.
 If he or she does so, the SA will elect a representative to fulfill the duties of the VP Internal Operations.
-If the VP Internal Operations does not choose to-fulfill the duties of Executive Vice President, the SA will elect a new Executive Vice-President.
+If the VP Internal Operations does not choose to fulfill the duties of Executive Vice President, the SA will elect a new Executive Vice President.

 Should the Executive Vice President resign from office or be unable to perform the duties of the said office, the VP Internal Operations may, if he or she chooses, assume the position of Executive Vice President.
 If he or she does so, the SA will elect a representative to fulfill the duties of the VP Internal Operations.
-If the VP Internal Operations does not choose to-
+If the VP Internal Operations does not choose to fulfill the duties of Executive Vice President, the SA will elect a new Executive Vice President.